abhinavmish96/NODE_COURSE/6_Routing_Serving_Middleware/readme.md

 ### Middleware

 - Generally, middleware is software that exists between you, as the developer, and the underlying system.
-By system, we can mean either the operating system, or the under- lying technology, such as we get from Node.
+By system, we can mean either the operating system, or the under-lying technology, such as we get from Node.
 More specifically, middleware inserts itself into the communication chain between your application and the underlying system— hence its rather descriptive name.
 - For instance, rather than have to provide all the functionality necessary for serving static files via a web server, you can use middleware to handle most of it.
-The middleware then takes care of all the tedious bits, so you can focus on those aspects of your appli- cation that are unique to your needs and requirements.
+The middleware then takes care of all the tedious bits, so you can focus on those aspects of your application that are unique to your needs and requirements.
 - However, middleware doesn’t stop with just serving up static files.
-Some middleware provides authorization compo- nents, proxies, routers, cookie and session management, and other necessary web technologies.
+Some middleware provides authorization components, proxies, routers, cookie and session management, and other necessary web technologies.
 - #### Connect
     - You can install Connect using npm:<br>
         <pre>